Aman9798/Interview-Tracker/README.md

     <img src="screenshot/add_experience.png" >

 **Admin Page Login**
-  1) One the Home Page, there is a "Admin Page" button which is visible to the admins only.
+  1) One the Home Page, there is a "**Admin Page**" button which is visible to the admins only.
-  2) On clicking on the "Admin Page" button, the user gets directed to the login page for the Admin.
+  2) On clicking on the "**Admin Page**" button, the user gets directed to the login page for the Admin.
   <img src="screenshot/admin-login.png" >

 **Admin Page**